Posts

 Image

-If Elon insulted me DIRECTLY - like, reposted this and called me the C word, and said you're the worst human being on earth, and every planet in our solar system, and then banned me from X - I would still not sell my Tesla.
-The company already got paid, so what exactly would it accomplish?
-Besides uproot my daily life, nothing.
-Maybe I'd switch from their insurance to Geico or something.
-Unless it cost me more.
-If Tesla was cheaper, I'd stay with them too.
-Why?
-Because I'm not an impulsive toddler, or a celebrity who cares more about attention than they do about anything under 100k.
-They spend more than that on a publicist every year, who writes their posts and arranges various stunts.
-Like "selling" a Tesla, that their lease was ending on anyway.
+If Elon insulted me directly, and said you're the worst human being on earth, and every planet in our solar system, I would still not sell my Tesla.
+The company already got paid, what exactly would it accomplish?
+Someone else would get a great deal on a really well maintained car, that I really enjoy.
+I'm not a celebrity who cares more about attention or image than anything under $100k.
+They spend more on a publicist every year, who writes their posts and arranges various photo opportunities, like "selling" their Tesla, that the lease was probably ending soon on.
+People like that rarely drive anything older than a few years anyway.
 Here's the difference.
-They will actually get that attention, for a week.
+They will actually get some attention for it.
 You won't.
-Cheryl Crowe made headlines.
-Nobody will give half a crap that Alex sold...
+Cheryl Crowe made headlines when she sold hers.
+Nobody will care the least bit if I sell mine.
+My friends may be curious, and forget about it a week later.
+Nobody will cheer.
+I'll just take a bath for the depr...

 EVs vs Water